-How AI caption generators work (briefly)
+How AI caption generators actually work

 - The tool builds a prompt that wraps your input with platform rules, brand context, and formatting guidance